-Edinburg, Texas is a moderately-sized city with a population of 84,399 people.
-At 88%, the majority of the Edinburg population is White; this is followed by 2% Asian and 1% Black.
+Edinburg, Texas is a medium-sized city with a population of 84,399 residents.
+According to the most recent Census, 88% of Edinburg residents are White, 2% Asian and 1% Black.
 Additionally, more than a quarter of the population of Edinburg are of Hispanic or Latino origin, and 74% of the population also speak Spanish.
-Edinburg could be a great place for young adults and students as the average age of 28 years old is below the nation’s average.
+Edinburg tends to attract a younger crowd, as the median age of 28 is far below the national average.